-How to cook spinach leaves by steaming, microwave or sautéing.
+How to cook spinach leaves by steaming, microwaving, or sautéing.
 Spinach leaves cook very quickly and they are very easy to do and are packed full of goodness.

-Below are several easy ways to cook spinach from straightforward steaming or microwaving and a simple way of Sautéing you leaves.
+Below are several easy ways to cook spinach from straightforward steaming or microwaving and a simple way of Sautéing your leaves.